Texas Senate passes budget restoring some cuts made in 2011

-AUSTIN, Texas The Republican-controlled Texas Senate approved a two-year budget bill on Wednesday that calls for a 7.7 percent increase in state spending over the previous cycle, restoring some 2011 cuts to education and adding money for mental health services.
+AUSTIN, Texas The Republican-controlled Texas Senate approved a two-year budget bill on Wednesday that calls for a 7.7 percent increase in state spending over the previous cycle, restoring some cuts made to education and mental health services in 2011.

-The 29-to-2 vote with two Democrats dissenting sends the $94.1 billion spending proposal to the state House of Representatives, which also has a Republican majority.
+The vote was 29 to 2, with two Democrats voting no. The measure proposes nearly $94.1 billion in spending and now goes to the House, which also has a Republican majority.
 The total proposed budget, including federal funds, is $195.5 billion, a 2.9 percent increase.

-Texas Comptroller Susan Combs projected earlier this year the Legislature would have $101.4 billion available to spend, thanks to higher-than-expected tax collections boosted by economic growth.
-That included $8.8 billion expected to remain at the end of the current budget cycle.

-The budget bill leaves $409.5 million in remaining available revenue, said Tommy Williams, chairman of the Senate Finance Committee.

-The measure passed after hours of discussion that was less contentious than in 2011, when lawmakers cut $4 billion from schools due to a budget shortfall.
+The measure passed after hours of discussion that was less contentious than in 2011, when lawmakers cut $4 billion from schools.
 The new budget -- for 2014 and 2015 -- includes an additional $1.4 billion for schools.

 Democrat Wendy Davis said she voted against the bill because it provided too little for schools.